 Blue Brain’s NMC portal allows researchers to access the experimental data used in the reconstruction process, download cellular and synaptic models, and analyze the predicted properties of the microcircuit: six layers, ~31,000 neurons, 55 morphological types, 11 electrical types, 207 morpho-electrical types, anatomy and physiology of ~40 million intrinsic synapses and 1941 unique synaptic connection types between neurons of specific morphological types.
 It also provides data supporting comparison of the anatomy and physiology of the reconstructed microcircuit against results in the literature.

 The model of a dense reconstruction of rat hippocampus CA1 microcircuit was built using a bottom-up data-driven workflow, along the same lines followed to implement a cortical column (Markram et al., 2015).
 The network is composed of 42 morphologically and biophysically accurate neurons (24 excitatory and 18 inhibitory) divided into 13 morphological types and 17 morpho-electrical types, 156 potential pathways, and 7 intrinsic synapse types.
-The microcircuit is part of the Blue Brain collaboration with the Human Brain Project consortium, it is accessible as part of the hippocampus CA1 region model on the Human Brain Project Brain Simulation Platform.
+The microcircuit is part of the Blue Brain collaboration with the Human Brain Project consortium, it is accessible as a use case on the EBRAINS Cellular Level Simulation Platform.